 The Harry Potter London Tour Experience

-Your Harry Potter London tour experience begin before you arrive at the studio.
+Your Harry Potter London tour experience begins before you arrive at the studio.

 Get sorted by the Sorting Hat